Tennis scoring system: History of the tiebreak

-The impetus to use some kind of a tie-breaking procedure gained force after a monumental 1969 struggle at Wimbledon between Pancho Gonzales and Charlie Pasarell.
-This was a five-set match that lasted five hours and 12 minutes and took two days to complete.
-In the fifth set the 41-year-old Gonzales won all seven match points that Pasarell had against him, twice coming back from 0–40 deficits.
+The impetus to use some kind of a tiebreaking procedure gained force after a monumental 1969 struggle at Wimbledon between Pancho Gonzales and Charlie Pasarell.
+This was a 5-set match that lasted 5 hours and 12 minutes, and took two days to complete.
+In the fifth set, the 41-year-old Gonzales won all seven match points Pasarell had against him, twice coming back from 0–40 deficits.
 The final score was 22–24, 1–6, 16–14, 6–3, 11–9 for Gonzales.

-The tiebreaker gave tennis a definite "finish line".

-In what follows, the "final set" means the fifth set for best-of-five matches, and the third set for best-of-three matches.

 In 1970, the US Open introduced the nine-point tiebreaker rule for all sets that reach 6–6, both in singles and in doubles.
-The 12-point tiebreaker format was introduced in 1975.
+The seven-point tiebreaker format was introduced in 1975.

-In 1971, the nine-point tiebreaker was introduced at Wimbledon (the first scoring change at Wimbledon in 94 years).

-In 1972, Wimbledon put into effect a 12-point tiebreaker when the score in a set reached 8–8 in games unless the set was such that one of the players could achieve a match victory by winning it.
+In 1971, Wimbledon put into effect a seven-point tiebreaker when the score in a set reached 8–8 in games unless the set was such that one of the players could achieve a match victory by winning it.
+The Australian Open and French Open likewise adopted the seven-point tiebreaker in the early 1970s for all sets except the final set.

-In 1979, Wimbledon changed their rules so that a (12-point) tiebreak would be played once any set except the final set reached 6–6 in games.
+In 1979, Wimbledon changed their rules so that a seven-point tiebreak would be played once any set except the final set reached 6–6 in games.

-In 1989, the Davis Cup adopted the tie-break in all sets except for the final set, and then extended it to the final set starting in 2016.
+In 1989, the Davis Cup adopted the tiebreak in all sets except for the final set, and then extended it to the final set starting in 2016.

 In 2001, the Australian Open adopted the tiebreak at 6–6 in the final set in men's and women's doubles matches.
 The French Open followed in 2007.

-In 2001, the Australian Open replaced the deciding third set of mixed doubles with an eighteen-point "match tiebreak" (first to ten points and win by two points wins the match).
+In 2001, the Australian Open replaced the deciding third set of mixed doubles with a ten-point "match tiebreak" requiring a team to reach ten points and win by two points to wins the match.
+This is also referred to as an "18-point match tiebreak".
 Despite some criticism of the change by fans and former pros, the US Open (from 2003) and the French Open (from 2007) have followed the Australian Open in using the same format for mixed doubles.
-Wimbledon continues to play a traditional best-of-three match, with a tie-break in the final set at 12–12 (advantage set was played before 2019).
+Wimbledon continues to play a traditional best-of-three match.

-Likewise, the ATP Tour introduced a match tiebreak format for doubles tournaments in 2006.
+The ATP Tour introduced a match tiebreak format for doubles tournaments in 2006.
 The WTA Tour adopted that rule in 2007.